danielharrell/SumLect2015/Lost_Idea_LA.md

 Described this as a liberation from content, but it can look more like a flight from content.

-Only so much that can be said about a liberal education; the essence of it can only be shown.
+that is, a defense of what truly binds us by way of context, over what we merely suspect may bind us by way of content.Only so much that can be said about a liberal education; the essence of it can only be shown.
 You have to see it for yourself.
 Contextualization is like specification.